 “Now the Lord is the Spirit, and where the Spirit of the Lord is, there is freedom.” - 2 Corinthians 3:17 (NIV)

-This freedom Bible verse explains that true freedom comes from God.
+This Bible verse about freedom explains that true freedom comes from God.
 Having God’s spirit is what ushers in this spiritual phenomenon — a gift that is available to all mankind.
 This is just one of the powerful verses about faith that’s worth periodically reflecting on.

 “It is for freedom that Christ has set us free.
 Stand firm, then, and do not let yourselves be burdened again by a yoke of slavery.” - Galatians 5:1 (NIV)